mcnairsa/100-days-of-code/log.md

 re: 8 hours plus
 me: 8 hours plus at the keyboard?
 Impressive!
 Do you have a day-job as well?

+### Day 028/100: 25-10-2024
+**Today's Progress**:
+More study with Codecademy.
+A little bit further with both Java and C#.

+**Thoughts:**
+I've been listening to the audio book version of The 7 Habits of Highly Effective People by Stephen R. Covey.
+[Hereinafter '7H' & 'SRC'.]
+I first studied it some years ago.
+It was my intention to use the first half of this 100 Days to Refresh my understanding of the book.
+I thought I could do that just by focusing on one of the habits each week but it didn't happen.
+I came across the audio book a week ago.
+In the chapter on Habit 2, Begin with the End in Mind, SRC has a section on Persoanal Misson Statements.
+I remember it well, it made a big impression the first time I read it.
+One thing in particular jumped out at me from one of the examples SRC gives: 'Plan tomorrow's work today'.

+So here's my list of tomorrow's [100 Days related] work:
+1. pay forward to at least two learners
+2. complete 1 hour's concentrated study in Codecademy's Introduction to Java
+3. complete 1 hour's concentrated study in Codecademy's Introduction to C#

+**Link to Work:**
+n/a

+**Intention and expectation for tomorrow:**
+See 'Thoughts' above...

+**Pay Forward:**
+1.  @ maysuki  on fCC's Discord
+re: [See below, inter alia]
+me: ' ... • Planned a schedule for the days ahead ...'
+So *that's* where I've been going wrong hahaha!
+Serisouly though (just for a moment) ...
+Well done for committing to the Challenge, and good luck!

+2. @ Pole on fCC's  Discord
+re: Finished CSS course.
+me: Doesn't it feel *so* good to *finish* something? *Well done*!

 ### Day 000/100: dd-mm-yyyy
 **Today's Progress**: